tvaneerd/isocpp/default_equal_is_great_default_less_is_less_so.md

 I understand it _might_ be useful, in particular when used with `std::map` (but maybe you should use `unordered_map`?), etc.  But I don't appreciate meaningless API being added to **all** my classes.
 (Why not add a `calculate_volume` function that doesn't calculate the volume of the chair, or a `calculate_pi()` function, which doesn't calculate pi?)
  Why not memberwise operator+ and divide by scalar?
 At least then I could maybe calculate the _average chair_, which makes more sense than the _least chair_.

+ If `operator<()` is default generated for most classes, I will recommend, as a coding guideline, that typical classes somehow opt-out of this default generation.
+I'll go as far as allowing, maybe even recommending, a macro for this purpose.
+It's that bad.

 ## Ways Out